brianyu28/alliance/README.md

 `Full Access`: Full access to fair
 `Partial Access`: Has some permissions (pair users, pair trainers, approve users) `No Access`: Can't take actions

+All administrators also have the ability to manage the users that they are supervisors for.